 12 Best Vitamin C Supplements (2022) to Fight Against the Flu Virus: Reviews and Prices of 2021

-As of December 2020, there are 19 studies that have been launched to investigate the benefits of vitamin C against COVID-19.
+As of September 2021, there are more than 20 studies that have been launched to investigate the benefits of vitamin C against COVID-19.
 You can review the status of these trials on clinicaltrials.gov.

 The supplements on this list were chosen based on quality, manufacturing standards, usability, and price.

 Here are the best vitamin C supplements of 2021.

 1– 4.
 Best capsulesCapsules are the most popular form of vitamin C supplements.
 These are among the best on the market.

 - Non-GMO Vitamin C Supplements with Citrus Bioflavonoids & Rose Hips for Immune Support & Antioxidant Protection

 - Vitamin C 1000mg with Elderberry, Citrus Bioflavonoids & Rose Hips

 4. Paleovalley Essential C Complex

 - Vitamin C Food Supplement with Organic Superfoods for Immune Support - 450 mg per Serving - No Synthetic Ascorbic Acid - No GMO, Fillers or Gluten